Chrome Bugs

 - While the output does change, the transition is repeatedly triggered.
 You can verify this by checking the console, which logs

-.
-This does not happen when clicking the--variable1
+"_handleUpdate"ontransitionstart.
+This does not happen when clicking the--variable1button. - Noteworthy

 - When changing